• Skip to main content

 =DSUM(DataTable[#All],"Amount",$A$5:$C$6)

-Ok, what if I wanted to SUM both Level 1 AND for dates between January AND March, OR for Level 2 for dates between January AND March?
+Ok, what if I wanted to SUM both Level 1 AND where dates are between January AND March, OR for Level 2 where dates are between January AND March?

 Easy, add another line to your criteria table like this: